Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Grand Canyon Lodge

-There is no alternative to staying in the Lodge if you are planning to explore the North Rim Grand Canyon National Park.
+There’s no real alternative to staying at the lodge if you plan to explore the North Rim of Grand Canyon National Park.
 Perched on the cliff overlooking Bright Angel Point, the lodge is a National Historic Landmark.
-They constructed the lodge in 1927-28 designed by architect Gilbert Stanley Underwood.
-The main building and a few cabins burned to the ground in 1932 and rebuilt in 1937.
-Constructed of native stone and timber, they design the complex to blend with the rocky woodland setting.
-They designed it to create a specific sense of place that makes the lodge a unique and striking destination at the Grand Canyon.
-It’s a gorgeous building.
-I loved the indoor and outdoor seating that allows visitors to relax and savor the lodge’s 180 panoramic views.
+It was originally constructed in 1927–28, designed by architect Gilbert Stanley Underwood.
+After the main building and fire destroyed several cabins in 1932, the lodge was rebuilt in 1937.
+Built of native stone and timber, the complex was designed to blend seamlessly with the surrounding rocky woodland, creating a distinct sense of place.
+It’s a stunning structure, with both indoor and outdoor seating that allows visitors to relax while taking in the lodge’s 180° panoramic views of the canyon.

 North Rim Grand Canyon -Penstemon Flower